 It's found that Blink didn't die, but was trapped in a dimension slightly separate from her own reality.
 Her screams of pain were heard by Selene.
 When Selene decided to form her Inner Circle, Blink was one of the first she recruited.
 Having taken a ship out to sea to the spot where Blink had fought Harvest, Selene reached into the air.
 Her hand disappeared.
 She then pulled Blink out of nowhere, still wearing the same clothes that the Phalanx had wrapped her in.
 She had joined Selene's Inner Circle; a personal army of deadly mutants who had either been raised from the dead or had deathly powers.
 Alongside Caliban, Eli Bard , Mortis, Senyaka, and Wither, she had been groomed into a teleporting mutant who uses her powers to kill.
 Blink transported the attack on Utopia (the X-Men's offshore base in San Francisco Bay), seemingly with former members of the Hellfire Club as their intended target.
 Having mastered her teleportation powers, she led Cypher & the Hellions, along with dozens of other resurrected heroes & villains.

 Gently, Selene told Blink that Emma Frost had heard her screams, and let her die.
 It seemed to connect with Blink's memory of Frost holding Husk back, preventing her from rushing to Blink's aid.
 Disoriented and frightened, Blink believed Selene.
 After only a few weeks of being under Selene's tutelage, Blink had begun to use her powers to kill.
 Her determination and strength had grown incredibly, so she was capable of leading Selene's army to attack the X-Men.
 Blink and the Inner Circle were dispatched by Selene to look for the mystical Knife in Utopia, in order for Selene to complete her ritual into becoming a goddess.
 When Blink teleported them to Utopia, she was immediately recognized by Emma Frost.
-During the fight that was going on, Blink and Senyaha were fighting Angel.
-Senyaka ensnaring him with his coils and Blink using her spears to obliterate his wings.
-After successfully finding the knife Blink teleports them to Selen with a captured Warpath.
+During the battle, Blink and Senyaha were fighting Angel, Senyaka ensnaring him with his coils and Blink using her spears to obliterate his wings.
+After successfully finding the knife, Blink teleports them to Selene with a captured Warpath.
 Blink was shown among the other Inner Circle watching Selene kill Eli Brad with the Knife.
 She and Thunderbird were ordered to keep an eye on Warpath, but failed when Vanisher came and saved him.
-When Selene finally achieved her goal into becoming a goddess, she orders her Inner Circle to get her more souls to absorb, in which Blink teleports all the zombie mutants and former mutants to Genosha.
-Blink and Domino fight each other in the final battle Genosha.
+When Selene finally achieved her goal of becoming a goddess, she orders her Inner Circle to get her more souls to absorb.
+Blink teleports all the zombie mutants and former mutants to Genosha.
+Blink and Domino fight each other in the final battle in Genosha.
 Domino tries to shoot at Blink, but she easily avoids her shots by using her teleportation powers.
 Vanisher plucks Blink out of teleportation and holds her while Angel slashes her with his wings.
 Blink then flees Genosha with Mortis.